Port Moody Secondary School: Athletics

 Port Moody has many well-established sports teams.
 The cheer-leading team has achieved an average standard of excellence in competition in both Canada and the United States, the senior cheer team having won the national champion title in 2007.
 The girls rugby team has also achieved an average standard of excellence, placing provincially for many years: 6th in 2007, 4th in 2008, 2nd in 2009, and 6th in 2010.
 The rugby teams have also competed in England and Australia.
 The senior boys soccer team won the provincial championship in 2007.
+The senior badminton team has historically performed well, most recently placing 3rd in the 2020 BC Provincial Championship.
+The senior boys volleyball team were provincial champions in 1996.